 State Investments in Homelessness Programs.

-The State of California has recently created and provided funding for a myriad of homelessness programs, including Project Homekey, Homeless Housing, Assistance and Prevention Program, CalWorks Housing Support Program, CalWorks Homeless Assistance Program, Housing and Disability Advocacy Program, Home Safe, Bringing Families Home, Veterans Support to Self-Reliance, and more.6 Funding for these programs can be used for non-congregate shelter, interim housing, rental assistance, permanent supportive and service-enriched housing, and diversion and homelessness prevention.7
+The State of California has recently created and provided funding for a myriad of homelessness programs, including Project Homekey, Homeless Housing, Assistance and Prevention Program, CalWorks Housing Support Program, CalWorks Homeless Assistance Program, Housing and Disability Advocacy Program, Home Safe, Bringing Families Home, Veterans Support to Self-Reliance, and more.
+Funding for these programs can be used for non-congregate shelter, interim housing, rental assistance, permanent supportive and service-enriched housing, and diversion and homelessness prevention.

-6 State of California Business, Consumer Services and Housing Agency, Putting the Funding Pieces Together: Guide to Strategic
+&lt;sup>6 State of California Business, Consumer Services and Housing Agency, Putting the Funding Pieces Together: Guide to Strategic Uses of New and Recent State and Federal Funds to

 CARE Court.
 The California State Legislature adopted and the Governor signed SB 1338 [Cal.
-2022 Stats.
-Ch.
+Stats.
+2022 Ch.
 319], creating the Community Assistance, Recovery, and Empowerment ("CARE") Court Program.
-This new program, which begins to phase in next month, will help bring some of the most difficult-to-serve populations into the system through court-adopted plans to provide them with available social services and housing.
-Counties and the courts are now doing the preliminary work to establish the CARE Courts, with implementation set to begin in October in the Cohort One counties.
+This new program, which started phasing in on October 1, 2023, brings some of the most difficult-to-serve populations into the system through court-adopted plans to provide them with available social services, mental health services, and housing.
+All 58 California counties will implement CARE Court by December 1, 2024.